 Step 7: Finally, I complete the book design and provide you with a final, print-ready interior file in PDF format that can be uploaded to any of the print-on-demand services.

-Other variables to consider: I don’t use templates.
+Other variables to consider: I don’t use templates to publish a book.
 I work in Adobe Indesign using a custom layout and styles process.
 I use Adobe Photoshop and other graphic design programs for cover creation.
 The fonts I use are those included with Adobe Indesign license.
 If you would like to use a custom font, the font and license will need to be purchased.
 If I purchase it, the cost will be included in the final total.